ZornsLemma/zornslemma.github.io/ozmoo.md

 # Getting help

 The best place to ask for help with Acorn Ozmoo is in [this thread](https://stardot.org.uk/forums/viewtopic.php?f=2&t=19975) on stardot.org.uk.
-I keep an eye on the thread and there are several other regular contributors.
+I keep an eye on it and there are several other regular contributors.
 Alpha and beta releases are also posted there if you want to experiment with new features and bugs.